Jayyyylay/Hang-man/README.md

-# Hang-man , enjoy the game and thnak you
+# Hang-man , enjoy the game and thank you